 Is it due to what we call cultural influence?

-Wine is loved across continents, and cultural influence should play a role in what people like or don't like in a wine style.
+Wine is loved across continents, and cultural influence should play a role in what people like or do not like in a wine style.
 Is this true?

 H. Rodrigues and W. Parr summarized the current knowledge on cultural influence in a publication entitled: "Contribution of cross-cultural studies to understanding wine appreciation: A review."